Matías Vera

-Matías Gabriel Vera (born 20 November 1995) is an Argentine professional footballer who plays as a defensive midfielder for Argentinos Juniors on loan from Major League Soccer club Houston Dynamo.
+Matías Gabriel Vera (born 20 November 1995) is an Argentine professional footballer who plays as a defensive midfielder for Central Córdoba.

 Career

 Nueva Chicago

 Vera started his career with Nueva Chicago and came through their youth ranks, serving as a captain for his teams.
 He originally played as a right winger and right back before his coaches moved him to defensive midfield due to his ball winning ability and natural instincts.
 Vera was promoted to the first team during the 2015 Argentine Primera División season.
 He made his debut on 6 April in a 2–1 defeat to Banfield and went on to make 17 appearances across all competitions in his first season.
 Nueva Chicago were relegated to Primera B Nacional in 2015, where they remained for the next three seasons as Vera featured sixty-eight times for them in all competitions while also scoring twice, netting in games with All Boys and Atlético Paraná.